 A Brief History

-On Wednesday, November 20, 2013, FX will air the second episode of American Horror Story: Coven to feature Danny Huston as The Axeman of New Orleans, the nickname given to a never identified serial killer responsible for at least eight unsolved murders!
+On Wednesday, November 20, 2013, the cable network, FX, aired the second episode of American Horror Story: Coven to feature Danny Huston as The Axeman of New Orleans, the nickname given to a never identified serial killer responsible for at least eight unsolved murders!

-As already covered in an earlier article on our site, the current incarnation of American Horror Story has featured two characters based on mysterious historical figures.
-The past episode introduced yet another: the Axeman of New Orleans.
+As already covered in an earlier article on our site, an previous incarnation of American Horror Story featured two characters based on mysterious historical figures.
+One later episode introduced yet another: the Axeman of New Orleans.

 The Axeman of New Orleans has never been identified or as far as we know even photographed (unless if you believe this Creepypasta…).
 Nevertheless, his crimes and taunts to the press at the time are reminiscent of those of the similarly never identified Jack the Ripper.
 Both the Ripper and the Axeman purportedly sent cryptic letters to the press and American Horror Story even featured one such letter in an accurate voice-over narration of the past episode.
 As with Jack the Ripper’s infamous “From Hell letter” that inspired a graphic novel and film, the Axeman of New Orleans’s most famous letter also claims to have been sent from “Hell”.
 It reads as follows:

 Hell, March 13, 1919

 They have never caught me and they never will.
 They have never seen me, for I am invisible, even as the ether that surrounds your earth.
 I am not a human being, but a spirit and a demon from the hottest hell.
 I am what you Orleanians and your foolish police call the Axeman.